|

 of drams in the clubhouse to celebrate he forgot to play the back

 nine.
-Holds the record for the lowest stableford score (14) and is
+Holds the record for the lowest stableford score (14) and has

 |